tacklesta/Color-Extractor/README.md

 # Color-Extractor

-Color Identification script which can be used to detect the RGB values of a color composition  in an image by passing the path of image in the command line.
+This is a simple color identification script which I created in order to extract RGB value of a specific color in an image.
+It can be very handy if you are facing difficulty in identifying a color in a development project.

-To run the script type the following command in the command line:
+To run this script type the following command in the command line:

-python color_detection.py -i "PATH OF IMAGE"
+                                            python color_detection.py -i "PATH OF YOUR IMAGE"